-The space time streams for the STA follow the space time streams indicated by the MU[0] NSTS, MU[1]

-NSTS, …, MU[3] NSTS fields in VHT-SIG-A1.

-For group IDs whose corresponding Membership Status subfield is set to 1 in the Group ID Management

-frame, the User Position subfield determines which of the four sets of 3 bits in the NSTS field in VHT-SIGA

-corresponds to the user in an MU transmission.
-When a VHT MU PPDU is received, each STA identifies

-whether it is a member of the group for this PPDU by detecting the Group ID field in VHT-SIG-A. If a STA

-finds that it is a member of the group for the VHT MU PPDU, the STA determines the number of space-time

-streams intended for it from its corresponding 3 bits in the NSTS field in VHT-SIG-A as determined by the
+The space-time streams of different users are ordered in accordance to user position values, i.e., the space-time streams for the user in user position 0 come first, followed by the space-time streams for the user in position 1, followed by the space-time streams for the user in position 2, and followed by the space-time streams for the user in position 3.

-group definition of the corresponding group ID.
-At this point, a STA is also able to identify the space-time
+a STA is also able to identify the space-time

-streams it is intended to receive and the space-time streams intended for other STAs that act as interference.
+streams intended for other STAs that act as interference.

-VHT-LTF symbols in the MU transmission are used to measure not only the channel for the space-time
+VHT-LTF symbols in the MU transmission are used to measure the channel for the space-time

-streams intended for the STA but also to measure the channel for the interfering space-time streams.
+streams intended for the STA, and can also be used to measure the channel for the interfering space-time streams.
 To successfully

-demodulate the space-time streams intended for the STA, it is recommended that the STA use the channel state information for all space-time streams to reduce the effect of interfering space-time streams.
+demodulate the space-time streams intended for the STA, the STA may use the channel state information for all space-time streams to reduce the effect of interfering space-time streams.

 If a STA finds that it is not a member of the group, or the STA is a member of the group but the corresponding